WHAT IS THE ROLE OF YOUR SCHOOL COUNSELORS?

 Schoolwide Social Emotional Learning

 Small SEL groups are designed to offer more individualized and tailored SEL lessons for groups of students identified by Duniway’s counseling and teaching staff.
-The counseling program has offered small groups with the following group topics: leadership and peer helper class, new student welcome groups, Worry Wizards group (worry management skills), Body Calm groups (social/emotional learning, learning skills to remain focused in the face of distractions, mindfulness and worry management skills), “Zones of Regulation” (self-regulation and emotional control: www.zonesofregulation.com), student success and organizational skills groups, friendship groups, and social skills groups (learning social cues, personal space and boundaries).
-Additional SEL topics/groups are added throughout the year according to need and feedback from teachers and parents.
+The counseling program has offered skill-building groups with the following group topics: leadership and peer helpers, new student welcome groups, Worry Wizards group (worry management skills), Body Calm groups (social/emotional learning, learning skills to remain focused in the face of distractions, mindfulness and worry management skills), “Zones of Regulation” (self-regulation and emotional control: www.zonesofregulation.com), student success and organizational skills groups, friendship groups, and social skills groups (learning social cues, personal space and boundaries).
+Additional SEL topics/skill-building groups are added throughout the year according to need and feedback from teachers and parents.

 As school counselors, our individual counseling approach is solution-focused and strength-based.
 Students are identified for individual services by the counselors, teachers, and administrators in consultation with parents.